 - Global - We will be a global oriented department, which encourages and assists students in finding experiences which contributes to the health of both local and foreign communities.
 Students, Residents and faculty members will find the Office helpful in meeting their service needs and desires.
 We encourage collaborations with appropriate agencies to increase student exposure and experiences.

-- Multicultural - The OMA will contribute to the development of physicians who are truly multicultural having both trained and/or practiced medicine within a diverse community.
+- Multicultural - The Office of Diversity and Student Affairs (DSA) will contribute to the development of physicians who are truly multicultural having both trained and/or practiced medicine within a diverse community.
 We encourage culturally competent practice patterns among all physicians and healthcare providers.
 This is accomplished by the recruitment and maintenance of a diverse training atmosphere fostered by a multicultural faculty and curriculum.

-- Inspiration - The OMA seeks to inspire all physicians in training for service and a feeling of urgency to benefit the science and humanitarian aspects of healthcare medicine.
+- Inspiration - The Office of Diversity and Student Affairs (DSA)seeks to inspire all physicians in training for service and a feeling of urgency to benefit the science and humanitarian aspects of healthcare medicine.
 This goal should be pursued with compassion and respect for the patients perspective of their illness